Cumulo-pro/cumulo-horcrux/docs/metrics-grafana-prometheus.md

 sudo vi /etc/prometheus/prometheus.yml
 ```

 Add one job per Horcrux cluster.
-Each target entry must include `chain` and `share` labels — these are used by the dashboard to filter and color metrics per chain and cosigner.
+Each target entry must include `chain` and `share` labels: these are used by the dashboard to filter and color metrics per chain and cosigner.

 The same cosigner IPs can appear multiple times if they sign multiple chains: